Monday, February 28, 2011

 Right now the U.S. is operating under a stopgap budget extension that funds the federal government at the 2010 level.
 And Republicans, who control the House and gained ground in the Senate in the 2010 elections, have said they intend to use this opportunity to end dozens of programs and slash spending on many more.

-"This is going to have a really significant impact on us in four main areas," Navy Secretary Ray Mabus said.
+Overall, the Army, Navy and Air Force say they would lose at least $26 billion if the spending level stays largely the same as 2010, compared with the larger 2011 budget request made by the administration."This is going to have a really significant impact on us in four main areas," Navy Secretary Ray Mabus said.
 "And time is not on our side.
 By March we'll be almost halfway through the fiscal year.
 Even if you get (the budget) done in March, it still is going to be hard to do some of these things."

 Republican response Laying out a plan for $35 billion in program cuts and terminations Wednesday, Republicans said they were determined to keep their pledge to the American people to rein in federal spending.
 Some, including congressman Jeff Flake of Arizona, said he'd prefer to see even more savings.